sutantodadang/Ingat/README.md

 # 2. Build the service
 cd src-tauri
-cargo build --release --bin mcp-service --features mcp-server,tauri-plugin
+cargo build --release --bin mcp_service --features mcp-server,tauri-plugin

 # 3. Start the service (keep this terminal open)
-./target/release/mcp-service
+./target/release/mcp_service

 # 4. In a new terminal, start the UI
 cd ..